Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 And at 1441 grams on my scale with taped rims rather than the weighty plastic rim strips installed, they are marginally lighter (about 20 to 120 grams) than most in this category.

-No, the RSL 51 is not going to outperform a climbing wheelset going up alpine roads or aero wheels in crit race or the best gravel wheels riding off-road.
-For that, you’ll need all around wheels with those strengths but other weaknesses or wheels designed uniquely for those types of events or terrain.
+No, the RSL 51 will not outperform a climbing wheelset going up alpine roads or aero wheels in crit race or the best gravel wheels riding off-road.
+For that, you’ll need all-around wheels with those strengths but other weaknesses or wheels designed uniquely for those types of events or terrain.

 Bontrager RSL 51 disc brake wheelset